 Mud is a perennial seasonal problem.
-We cannot update the walks each season to warn about mud and waterlogging.
-If the walk is affected we should put a warning on the front page telling walkers to wear good boots.
+I cannot update the walks each season to warn about mud and waterlogging.
+If the walk is affected there should be a warning on the front page telling walkers to wear good boots.
 It's no use pinpointing specific places in the text except to tell the walker how to avoid the mud or water ('take a high path', 'straddle the mud', 'circumvent' etc.).
-A walk might be completely dry in summer and we don't want to put people off!
+A walk might be completely dry in summer and I don't want to put people off!

-If you encounter thick undergrowth (very common in summer if our walk was planned in winter), please try to clear it a little.
+If you encounter thick undergrowth (very common in summer if the walk was planned in winter), please try to clear it a little.
 A good swish with a stick can work wonders.
 Then the more people who do the walk, the clearer it gets.
-Again, we should have posted a warning on the front page.
+Again, there should be a warning on the front page.
 Some people worry more than others about these obstacles.
-They are a fact of life with country walking and we don't want to discourage other walkers.
+They are a fact of life with country walking and I don't want to discourage other walkers.
 If you meet an obstacle or find a problem that makes the path unusable, please complain to the appropriate county council.
 You will find the 'rights of way' department on-line for the county in question.
 They are very easy to use and can be quite effective.
-We do not have any special connections or influence with local authorities.
+(See reporting a problem.)
+This site does not have any special connections or influence with local authorities!!